one1000lakes/hmylakemetrics/README.md

 ### Step 3: Configuration of php variables

 Configure settings related to sending data to web server by editing *config.php* in *php* directory.
 In this example file is located in */data/hmylakemetrics/php/config.php*.
 You can use vim/nano/winscp etc. for editing.
+For example *nano /data/hmylakemetrics/php/config.php*.

 These lines should be edited:
 ```